Most people haven't heard of Hammelburg, unless they watch Hogan's Heroes. And that's a shame, because it is a great spot to visit.

 It is certainly a lovely area and the white wine was excellent, especially the Bacchus and Sylvaner varieties.

 There are several winemaker shops in town that sell the local wines, and of course they are available in all the restaurants.

 Hammelburg is known as the oldest wine town in Franconia; people have been making wine here since the year 777 (or before).
 The vineyards photos above were taken from the hill with the mystery figures.

-The Tourist Office can provide names of available hotels or rooms.
-I stayed in a pleasant, old-fashioned hotel right on the Markt, the Weinhotel Müller (formerly the Gasthof-Hotel Zum Engel).
+On my first visit, I stayed in a pleasant, old-fashioned hotel right on the Markt, the Weinhotel Müller.
 The hotel is quite old, but well-maintained, quiet and clean (of course, it's Germany).
 The owners were friendly and the price was very reasonable.

 There was an excellent restaurant in the hotel, homey and comfortable, where the delicious breakfast buffet was also served.